- Installation Guide

 Your own server

 The low level of access required to be able to configure and run this system is very far beyond what is commonly available to users with shared hosting.
 A VPS from any popular provider such as Linode, Rackspace, Slicehost, Amazon, any OpenStack provider, etc. will do fine.
 You will need root access to the server and the server needs to be dedicated to Aegir.

 A Unix-based operating system

 Aegir must run on some flavour of UNIX, because the majority of functionality in this system occurs in the back-end, through command-line scripting.
 There are also several features (such as symbolic links) that are not available to users on Windows.
 There are no plans currently to add Windows support.
 See the operating system support page for more information.

-You will need at least one dedicated web server, running Apache.
-We generally work with Apache 2.
-Aegir also supports the Nginx web server, but requires at least version 0.7.66 or newer.
+You will need at least one dedicated web server, running either Apache or Nginx.
 Since Nginx doesn't provide